 Yes, I am available for editorial assignments.
 Contact me through the website if you need editorial coverage for any news events or stories in the south east.

 This is the first photo I ever had published in a newspaper.
-A man set a field on fire.
-It ran on the front page of The Daily Tribune News, a small paper in North Georgia, the next day.
+A man set a field on fire and It ran on the front page of The Daily Tribune News, a small paper in North Georgia, the next day.